 Not all viruses and bacteria are bad.
-Many are essential for the balance of our organism and our ecosystems.
-However, there are a handful of viruses and bacteria that are pathogenic and they want to beat you.
-They know how to play this game and, if you’re not careful, they will paint your face.
-They have been playing derbies against us since we existed as a species.
-So long together that we already know most of their tactics.
-Thanks to our immune system, we use a solid 4-4-2 that is efficient in almost every game against these evil microscopic and submicroscopic beings.
+Many are essential for the balance of our organisms and our ecosystems.
+However, some viruses and bacteria are pathogenic and they want to beat you.
+They know how to play well and, if you are not careful, they will thrash you.
+They’ve competed in derbies against human beings since we existed as a species.
+So long have they been our rivals, we already know most of their tactics.
+Humans, thanks to our immune system, operate in a 4-4-2 system that is efficient in almost every match against these evil microscopic and submicroscopic rivals.

-The problem is that penicillin does nothing to viruses.
+The problem is that penicillin has no effect on viruses.
 Antibiotics do not harm viruses because they are nothing like bacteria.
-A bacteria is a cell, with a cell wall, that has its own machinery to pass its genes to proteins.
+A bacterium is a cell, with a cell wall, that has its own machinery to pass its genes to proteins.
 Penicillin prevents the bacteria’s cell wall from forming.
 Other antibiotics, such as doxycycline, attack the bacterial protein-making machinery.
 But a virus is not a cell, and it lacks that kind of cell wall and such machinery.
-A virus is a chunk of genetic material (DNA or RNA) covered with a few proteins making an envelope.
+A virus is a chunk of genetic material (DNA or RNA) covered with a few proteins forming an envelope.
 Viruses cannot survive on their own.
 They need to enter other cells and borrow their tools to reproduce.
-A virus is so basic and as a consequence, it has almost no weak points.
-It is very difficult to attack him.
-Treating a viral infection with antibiotics is like playing 3-4-3 against a team that defends itself with five Uruguayan defenders and three defensive midfielders from Ghana, who do not overcomplicate things, launching the ball towards their centre-forward every time they win possession.
+A virus is so basic that it has almost no weak points.
+It’s very difficult to attack it.
+Treating a viral infection with antibiotics is like utilizing a 3-4-3 against a team that defends itself with five Uruguayan defenders and three defensive midfielders from Ghana, who do not overcomplicate things, launching the ball towards their centre-forward every time they win possession.

-So, what could work against a bacterium, does not necessarily work to kill a virus.
+So what can work against bacteria may not work to kill a virus.
 Remember Cruyff in the 1992 Wembley European Cup final.
-Barcelona went over Sampdoria and the famous antibiotic that Cruyff used was saying in the locker room ‘Go out and enjoy’.
+Barcelona defeated Sampdoria using Cruyff’s antibiotic reinforced by his famous phrase before hitting the field.

-In Athens, two years later, before Barcelona went out to play in the European Cup final against Milan, Cruyff told his players ‘You are better than them.
-You are going to win’.
-However, Fabio Capello’s Milan was a virus that did not let F. C. Barcelona breathe, with such suffocating pressure that he ended up winning 4-0.
-The 1992 Sampdoria was a bacteria.
-Milan in 1994 was a virus.
+In Athens, two years later, before Barcelona played the European Cup final against Milan, Cruyff told his players: «You’re better than them, you’re going to win.» However, Fabio Capello’s Milan brought to mind a virus that did not allow F. C. Barcelona to breathe, with such suffocating pressure that they ended up winning 4-0.
+1992’s Sampdoria were bacterial whilst 1994’s Milan were viral.